-Fashionista brides gravitate to this fun-loving studio run by Farnaz.
-A fashion photographer with more than ten years of experience (her work has been published in magazines like Elle), she snaps stylized, model-like portraits of brides that draw heavily on that genre’s technique and imagery.
+Fashionista brides gravitate to this fun-loving studio.
+A fashion photographer with more than ten years of experience (her work has been published in magazines like Elle), Farnaz snaps stylized, model-like portraits of brides that draw heavily on that genre’s technique and imagery.
 She also does videography.
 Available for destination weddings.
 Prices upon request.

 Fred Marcus Studio

-Eddie Murphy is just one of this elite team’s high-profile clients; their work has been published in glossies such as GQ and The New York Times Magazine.
-In business since 1941, father-and-son duo Andy and Brian Marcus and their associates specialize in both classic portraiture and candid photography.
+In business since 1941, this elite team has counted Eddie Murphy and LeBron James among their high-profile clients, and their work has been published in glossies such as GQ and The New York Times Magazine.
+Father-and-son duo Andy and Brian Marcus and their associates specialize in classic portraiture, editorial work, and candid photography.
 Videography and photo-package pricing are available on request.

 245 W. 72nd St., nr.
 Broadway ; 212-873-5588; fredmarcus.com